The Tuba City Project

 9. Financial Sustainability Plan: What is this solution’s plan to ensure financial sustainability?

-In developing our plan for the 4000 square foot center for Navajo small businesses, we interviewed a variety of co-working and business incubation spaces around the US.
-Co-working spaces are a low-margin business and our target beneficiaries are the most impoverished in the United States.
-We expect that 75% of our activity will require consistent subsidy in order to make services accessible to Native American entrepreneurs.
-The remaining 25% will be funded through membership fees and services.
+When planning for a 4000 sqft co-work space for Navajo entrepreneurs, we interviewed a variety of co-working and incubation spaces around the US.
+Co-working spaces are a low-margin business and our target beneficiaries are the most impoverished in the US.
+We expected that 75% of our activity will require consistent subsidy from donors and the diaspora in order to make resources accessible to on-reservation entrepreneurs.
+The remaining 25% is funded through membership fees and paid services.

 10. Team: What is the current composition of your team (types of roles, qualifications, full-time vs. part-time, board members, etc.), and how do you plan to evolve the team’s composition as the project grows?